Miners' Federation of Great Britain: Founding conference and membership

 In 1888 after colliery owners rejected a call for a pay rise from the Yorkshire Miners' Association, several conferences were organised to discuss the possibility of forming a national union.
 At the conference held in the Temperance Hall in Newport, South Wales in November 1889, the Miners' Federation of Great Britain (MFGB) was formed.
-Ben Pickard of the Yorkshire Miners' Association was elected president and Sam Woods of the Lancashire and Cheshire Miners' Federation (LCMF) its vice-president.
+Benjamin Pickard of the Yorkshire Miners' Association was elected president and Sam Woods of the Lancashire and Cheshire Miners' Federation (LCMF) its vice-president.
 Enoch Edwards from the Midland Counties Miners' Federation was its first treasurer and Thomas Ashton, also from the LCMF, its first secretary.
 Keir Hardie was one of the Scottish delegates at the conference.
 At the inaugural meeting it was agreed to raise funds to carry on the federation's business, to protect miners by taking an interest in trade and wages, secure legislation and call conferences to discuss matters.
 It intended to obtain an eight-hour day "from bank to bank" for all underground workers, attend inquests and seek to obtain compensation for miners killed in incidents involving more than three persons.

 Most of the founding unions were part of the Federated District.
 This had been created in 1888 and covered Yorkshire, Derbyshire, Nottinghamshire, the Midland Counties, Lancashire, Cheshire, and North Wales.
 In these districts, most output was used within the UK and, as a result, variations in international trade had less impact on them.
 Their unions were opposed to payment of miners on a "sliding scale" based on the selling price of coal, a practice which was standard in South Wales, Northumberland and Durham.
 In recognition of this status, a single Conciliation Board was created for the Federated District.
 The Federated District unions often worked together and opposed initiatives of the other MFGB affiliates.
 In 1918, a majority of the MFGB decided instead to campaign for a single National Wages Board and this led to the break-up of the Federated District.
 A. R. Griffin claimed that this "...did incalculable harm to the miners of the Midlands without doing any good to anyone else".

 The MFGB's membership increased by 30% in its first year and by 1890 its member federations had 250,000 members.
 The Northumberland Miners' Association and the Durham Miners' Association initially refused to join but did so in 1907 and 1908.
 Most of the MFGB's founding officials were still in control in 1910 by which time the membership was more than 600,000.
 Membership peaked in 1920 when it had more than 945,000 members.
 In 1926 the membership dropped to 756,000 and had declined to about 530,000 in 1930.

 The organisation was renamed the Mineworkers Federation of Great Britain in 1932, reflecting the creation of groups for enginemen, firemen, electricians and other workers in the industry.